edgi-govdata-archiving/edgi-scripts/README.md

 workon edgi-scripts
 pip install -r requirements.txt

-# Copy client_secret.json to repo root dir
+# Copy client_secret.json to repo root dir.
+This is downloaded from
+# Google API Console, and will need to be renamed.

 # Authorize YouTube app with [EDGI] account
+# This will need to be done from a system with a windowed browser (ie.
+# not a server).
+If running the script on a server is required, you will
+# need to transfer the `.youtube-upload-credentials.json` file from your
+# workstation onto the server.
 python scripts/auth.py

 # Prepare to download all videos from Zoom